Seldom-SE/seldom_interop/README.md

 traits for positional components, and I will add more traits as needed.
 If you want other interoperability traits for your plugin, please submit an issue!

-This plugin is still being maintained, but it will stop being maintained when `seldom_pixel` stops depending on it in a future update.
+This plugin is still being maintained, but it may stop being maintained if I decide to merge its functionality into `seldom_map_nav`.
 The license is permissive, so feel free to fork or copy the source code into your project!

 ## Features